Visit the institution website for COVID‑19 updates

 Applications should possess a primary degree in a relevant discipline (e.g. history, archaeology, geography, Irish studies) with at least second class honours (Primary Degree: Level 8 - National Qualifications Authority of Ireland).
 Applicants with approved equivalent qualifications, who have substantial experience in historical research or relevant professional experience may also be considered for admission.

 Months of entry

-The aim of the programme is to systematically and coherently develop a range of historial research skills and, thereby further the historial understanding of local and regional communities and societies.
+The aim of the course is to systematically and coherently develop a range of historical research skills and thereby, further the historical understanding of local and regional communities and societies.

 Course contact details